taxborn/nixos/README.md

 to a more laptop-first setup to encourage myself to step away from my office more frequently.

 ## Tungsten
 My Dell XPS 15 9520 laptop.
-Served me *extremely* well during college.
+It served me *extremely* well during college.
 It does get a little hot and is a little large and overkill for my current needs, so I'd like to eventually replace it.
 Current contenders are either a [frame.work](https://frame.work) laptop or an M-series Macbook *(Air likely, maybe Pro?)*.

+**TODO:** There are 2x1TB NVME SSDs in here, I never really use much space on it so maybe RAID would be beneficial here.

 ## Helium (`01` and `02`)
 These are a pair of Intel NUC8i5BEK's that I use for a homelab.
 I intend to get another NUC or a Raspberry Pi